196 held for kite flying last month

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Lahore police registered 166 cases and arrested 196 persons on charges of kite flying during the last month.
+LAHORE : Lahore police registered 166 cases and arrested 196 persons on charges of kite flying during the last month.
 City Division police arrested 19 persons.
 Cantt division rounded up 93 persons.
-Civil Lines police nabbed 26 persons, Sadr Division police apprehended seven persons and Iqbal Town and Model Town divisions police arrested eight and 43 persons.
+Civil Lines Division police nabbed 26 persons, Sadr Division police apprehended seven persons and Iqbal Town and Model Town divisions police arrested eight and 43 persons, respectively.

-LAHORE: Lahore police registered 166 cases and arrested 196 persons on charges of kite flying during the last month.
+LAHORE : Lahore police registered 166 cases and arrested 196 persons on charges of kite flying during the last month.
 City Division police arrested 19 persons.
 Cantt division rounded up 93 persons.
-Civil Lines police nabbed 26 persons, Sadr Division police apprehended seven persons and Iqbal Town and Model Town divisions police arrested eight and 43 persons.
+Civil Lines Division police nabbed 26 persons, Sadr Division police apprehended seven persons and Iqbal Town and Model Town divisions police arrested eight and 43 persons, respectively.